amitbet/codewar2019/README.md

 The objective of this game is to send your pixels to the other side of the screen, scoring a hit and decreasing your opponent's life force, while defending your side against such invaders.

 ## Tips
+* Use Golly to create patterns and copy them into code (instructions below)
+* If you wish for simpler code, the bots contain a more mundane implementation that puts pixels without using RLE format.
+* Do not just use my-bot.js code as is, **you can improve every aspect of it**
+* Search for helpful patters on [lifewiki site](http://www.conwaylife.com/wiki/Category:Patterns)

+## Golly:
 * Download and install [golly](https://sourceforge.net/projects/golly/files/golly/golly-3.2/)

   Golly is a studio where you can experiment with game of life patterns and see how they develop and interact
-* Search for helpful patters on [lifewiki site](http://www.conwaylife.com/wiki/Category:Patterns)
 * I have included a nice RLE to pixels routine to make it easier to import patterns from Golly/LifeWiki, you can just copy the shape in golly and paste as string into your code.
-* If you wish for simpler code, the bots contain a more mundane implementation that puts pixels without using RLE format.
-* Do not just use my-bot.js code as is, **you can improve every aspect of it**

-## Golly:
 ![Golly Image](https://github.com/amitbet/codewar2018/blob/master/golly.jpg "golly")
 **Now just paste it into your code to get:** x = 4, y = 4, rule = B3/S23